 Read the Alsuma (sumatriptan injection) Side Effects Center for a complete guide to possible side effects

 Ergot-containing drugs have been reported to cause prolonged vasospastic reactions.
-Since these effects may be additive, use of ergotamine containing or ergot-type medications (like dihydroergotamine or methysergide) and sumatriptan within 24 hours of each other should be avoided. [see CONTRAINDICATIONS]
+Because these effects may be additive, use of ergotamine-containing or ergot-type medications (like dihydroergotamine or methysergide) and ALSUMA within 24 hours of each other is contraindicated.

 Read the Alsuma Drug Interactions Center for a complete guide to possible interactions